bvlj/android_vendor_lineage_health/readme.md

 OEMs have access to an additional `ContentProvider` that can deny read and/or write access policies for each particular metric to every single app.
 This should be used by OEMs to enforce custom policies or to allow the user to have complete control over the data flow (as in the Lineage Health app).
+Moreover OEMs may provide a "partner customization" app in their system builds to customize some parts of the Health Mod.
+See [the documentation for more information](/docs/partner.md).

 ### Permissions